allenporter/flux-local/flux_local/DESIGN.md

 - [ ] State events should be intent based (e.g. "is ready")
 - [x] in memory store tests hang.
 In the middle of adding watches to simplify controllers
 - [ ] does not limit objects returned to just those from the kustomization in `build new-ks` and returns stuff from bootstrap also
+- [ ] KS Substitution from a secret/configmap mutates the kustomization and changes the output.
+It needs to be temporary within the controller?